Guttenberg, New Jersey: Public transportation

 NJ Transit (NJT) bus service is available to the Port Authority Bus Terminal in Midtown Manhattan and Bergen County destinations on the 128, 154, 156, 158, 159, 165, 166, 168 routes.
-Service north to Fort Lee and the George Washington Bridge Bus Terminal is available the 181 and 188 routes.
+Service north to Fort Lee and the George Washington Bridge Bus Terminal is available via the 181 and 188 routes.
 Hudson County local service is provided on the 22, 23, 84/86, 88 and 89 routes.
 NJT bus lines are augmented by privately run jitney service.

 Ferry service to West Midtown Ferry Terminal in Manhattan is provided by NY Waterway.
 To the south, at Weehawken Port Imperial.
 To the north, Edgewater Landing is located on River Road at the intersection of Route 5.

 Notable people

 People who were born in or residents of Guttenberg include: